Home » Recipes » Breakfast » Oatmeal » Blueberry Banana Baked Protein Oatmeal

-This healthy protein baked oatmeal recipe is gluten-free, vegan, and packed with plant-based protein.
+This blueberry banana baked protein oatmeal is gluten-free, vegan, and a great source of plant-based protein.
 It's also naturally sweetened and full of fresh fruit for a breakfast that’s both healthy and delicious!

-If you've never tried, it's honestly the best.
-You stir everything together, transfer it to a baking dish and walk away.
+• A low-effort breakfast.
+Stir everything together, transfer it to a baking dish and walk away.
 In about 35 minutes, you'll have a big batch of soft, fluffy oatmeal that will last you all week long.
-It's kind of like a casserole, but better.

 Protein baked oatmeal on plate with fork